-Practising strict personal hygiene is essential to reducing the risk of hepatitis A. Steps you can take include:
+Practising strict personal hygiene is also essential to reducing the risk of hepatitis A. Steps you can take include:

 - Cleaning bathrooms and toilets often, paying attention to toilet seats, handles, taps and nappy change tables.

 - Boil your drinking water if it comes from an untreated source, such as a river.

 - People travelling overseas, particularly to countries where hepatitis A is widespread, need to take special care to avoid hepatitis A. Before travelling, talk to your doctor about immunisation for protection.